quarkslab/irma/frontend/checks.rst

 are using.
 Let us note that the Celery worker gives us useful information on the analyzer that are enabled.

-FTP-SSL accounts
+FTP-TLS accounts
 ````````````````

-Additionnally, if you have configured IRMA to use FTP-ssl, you can check
+Additionnally, if you have configured IRMA to use FTP-TLS, you can check
 whether the configured account is valid.
 On Debian, this can be done with the
 ``ftp-ssl`` package: